Government Construction Contracting Agency: Responsibilities

 Public execution bidding is governed by the Public Procurement Act.

 Structure

 FSR operates under the auspices of the Ministry of Finance and Economic Affairs, which is responsible for public works in Iceland.
 The institution does not have a separate board, and its director reports directly to the Minister of Finance and Economic Affairs.

 The ministry responsible for the financial oversight of public works conducts initial assessments and planning.
 FSR then oversees the practical execution, and evaluation, and ultimately conducts performance assessments.
 With performance evaluations, an assessment is made of how the execution has progressed compared to plans and similar implementations.

+Divisions

 The institution is divided into four main divisions: